This page describes the basic concepts of Identity-Aware Proxy (IAP).

 IAP policies scale across your organization.
 You can define access policies centrally and apply them to all of your applications and resources.
 When you assign a dedicated team to create and enforce policies, you protect your project from incorrect policy definition or implementation in any application.

 Use IAP when you want to enforce access control policies for applications and resources.
 IAP works with signed headers or the App Engine standard environment Users API to secure your app.
 With IAP, you can set up group-based application access: a resource could be accessible for employees and inaccessible for contractors, or only accessible to a specific department.

 How IAP works

-Requests to your Google Cloud resources come through App Engine or Cloud Load Balancing (HTTPS).
+Requests to your Google Cloud resources come through App Engine, Cloud Load Balancing (HTTPS), or internal HTTP load balancing.
 The serving infrastructure code for these products checks if IAP is enabled for the app or backend service.
 If IAP is enabled, information about the protected resource is sent to the IAP authentication server.
 This includes information like the Google Cloud project number, the request URL, and any IAP credentials in the request headers or cookies.